Updated: Sep 19

-91. Provide agents with information on home prior to showing to maximize showing potential.
+91. Provide agents with information on the home prior to showing to maximize showing potential.

-92. Log all home showings to keep record of marketing activity and potential purchasers.
+92. Log all home showings to keep a record of marketing activity and potential purchasers.

 96. Pre-qualify all buyers whom our agents will bring to your home before showings to avoid wasting your time with unqualified showings and buyers.

-97. Discuss qualifications of prospective buyers to help determine buyer motivation, ability to purchase and probability of closing on the sale.
+97. Discuss the qualifications of prospective buyers to help determine buyer motivation, ability to purchase, and the probability of closing on the sale.